ChattyCity/chattycity.github.io/README.md

 uid \t hashtags \t tstamp \t src_city_place \t src_city_user \t src_city \t dest_city \t tweet \t sentiment

-you can find the source code for the all the transformations in the datacleaner folder.
+You can find the source code for the all the transformations in the datacleaner folder.

 ###Transformation for Tableau: